 WOW!
 God was certainly working with and through Elijah!

 Meanwhile, for three years evil King Ahab scours the countryside searching for Elijah so he could haul him in to fix the drought — by force if necessary.
 Finally, Elijah boldly shows himself to the King to declare rain is coming and the sore famine is about to end.
-That led to the big showdown — Queen Jezebel’s 450 prophets of Baal versus God’s one lone prophet, Elijah.
+That led to the big showdown — Queen Jezebel’s 450 prophets of Baal and 400 prophets of Asherah versus God’s one lone prophet, Elijah.

 What a record!
 What power of God manifested!
 What proof of God’s approval!
 What help Elijah received!
 What a ministry!
 What a victory!

-But the queen (Jezebel, synonymous with EVIL) promised to get even with Elijah for taking out HER 450 prophets of Baal.
+But the queen (Jezebel, synonymous with EVIL) promised to get even with Elijah for bringing about God’s judgement on HER wicked, lying prophets.
 She swore Elijah would get the same treatment within a day.
 YIKES?!?

 If it were me, I’d … why, I’d … tell Jezebel to zip it!